LiaScript/docs/README.md

 ```

     --{{1}}--
-The result is the same as above, but it might be easier to handle your data.
+The result remains the same as above, but organizing your data in this transposed format might make it easier to handle and interpret.

       {{1}}
 <!-- data-transpose -->